leobooth/WinAppDriver-Appium-CalculatorTest/README.md

 * how to use WinAppDriver locators
 * how to use Appium image locators (findElementByImage).

+**To run demo:**
+1. start Appium Desktop
+1. in Appium Desktop, start server
+1. run AppiumCalculatorTest.java from your IDE (such as IntelliJ)

 **Setup:**
 1. install node.js & npm
 1. install opencv4nodejs